Employers Guide to Benefit-in-kind

 Staff availing of this concession may not avail of staff discount concession in the same year of assessment.
 Other Benefits - Staff Discounts.

 Use of terms 'employees' and 'PRSI' in this guide

 All references in this guide to 'employees' include references to directors unless otherwise stated.
-In addition, references to 'PRSI' include references to Employers' PRSI and to the Health Contribution.
+In addition, references to 'PRSI' include references to Employers' PRSI and to the Universal Social Charge.

 LoCall number for information or assistance

 Should you require any information and assistance in relation to the matters dealt with in this guide please telephone LoCall 1890 25 45 65.